 As the promoter and master developer of Poundbury, The Duchy of Cornwall engages with the local community to help guide the design and delivery of community facilities.
 Recent consultation events have included landscaping, play areas and proposals for the community benefits of the Jubilee Hall.

 In 2018, Dorset Council completed an economic impact assessment of Poundbury, which concluded that as at 2018, the Poundbury development had permanently increased the local GVA (Gross Value Added) by £98 million per annum (predicted to be £105m per annum when completed in c2025) and established 1,630 full time equivalent jobs (1,760).
-In addition, by 2025 the construction phases will have delivered an increased GVA of some £236 million and 4,950 person- years of employment.
+In addition, by 2025 the construction phases will have contributed GVA of some £236 million and 4,950 person- years of employment to the local economy.

 The success of Poundbury has now been recognised beyond Dorset and many of the founding principles have been incorporated into national and local planning policy.
 Poundbury is also proving to be increasingly influential with an international audience, attracting interest and generating many organised tours every year from architects, town planners, academics and developers across the globe.